 Writing can be a lonely endeavour, so it’s great that there’s ways for us to meet up.
 There’s local groups, or there’s associations and organisations you can join, depending on what genre you write in.
-As I write historical crime and fiction with a romantic twist, I’ve joined the Historical Writers’ Association, I plan to join the Crime Writers’ Association, and I hope one day to join the Romantic Novelists’ Association (RNA).((To join the HWA and the CWA, you need to have been commissioned to write a book by a publisher.
-The RNA is similar, but it also has an annual New Writers’ Scheme, whereby you can join after submitting a manuscript to them.
-The RNA has also opened its membership to self-published authors who have sold a particular number of novels.))
+As I write historical crime and fiction with a romantic twist, I’ve joined the Historical Writers’ Association, I plan to join the Crime Writers’ Association, and I hope one day to join the Romantic Novelists’ Association (RNA).To join the HWA and the CWA, you need to have been commissioned to write a book by a publisher.
+The RNA is similar, but it also has an annual New Writers’ Scheme, whereby you can join after … Continue reading

 I have to say that the RNA are one of the most active (and pro-active), friendly and welcoming groups you could ever wish for.
 You don’t even have to be a member to attend some of their events.
 I have been to several lunch meet-ups with the ladies (and a bloke!) and on Saturday, I was one of the presenters at the Birmingham Chapter’s Writers Day.
 Held in the rather grand environs of the Radisson Blu on Holloway Head, this was a full day with five speakers and opportunities to mingle – and sell books!
 I think everyone learnt something, be it about planning, revisions, marketing and social media, and how to publish short stories.